COVID-19 Updates for the Trades: Coronavirus Resources, Links, Headlines for Contractors

 Paycheck Protection Program Rollout Sputters; One Bank Halts Request Acceptance

-Mike Lousteau, general counsel for ServiceTitan, advised home services leadership on a webinar hosted by the company on Thursday to use their normal bank, to eliminate the need for onboarding and other startup activities, and to apply quickly.
+Mike Lousteau, general counsel for ServiceTitan, on a webinar hosted by the company on Thursday to use their normal bank, to eliminate the need for onboarding and other startup activities, and to apply quickly.

 In the case of the customers of one bank, that movement without haste was particularly important.

-Wells Fargo, one of the nation’s largest banks, halted the acceptance of PPP loan applications through the CARES Act on Sunday when requests to the bank hit $10 billion.
+Wells Fargo, one of the nation’s largest banks, through the CARES Act on Sunday when requests to the bank hit $10 billion.
 According to BusinessWire, the company was limited in its ability to serve customers by “an asset cap imposed by its regulator due to actions of past leadership.”

 From the BusinessWire article: